ncail/noaa-lighthouse-problem/README.md

 ### Data requirements

 - **Data format**: Since the purpose of the program is to analyze the discrepancies between time series water level datasets, the data processed by the program should contain water level measurements with the corresponding timestamps over some time period.
 The data files must be in CSV format which will provide the data in columns.
-- **Column order**: If the names of the necessary columns (datetime and water level) are left as default in `config.json`, the program will assume that the datetime and water level columns are the first and second columns in the data files, respectively.
+- **Data columns**: The program will assume that the datetime and water level columns are the first and second columns in the data files, respectively.
+It will also assume that the first entry in the columns are the column names, and not data points.

 ### Dependencies